 When a business has to payoff their loan to $0 once per year.

-The borrower needs to consider the requirements if real estate is required for the transaction.
-If the transaction is for a larger amount, $100,000 or more, the borrower must consider their cash flow during the year.
+The borrower needs to consider the requirements if real estate is secured for the transaction.
+For transactions larger than $100,000 or more, the borrower must closely monitor their cash flow during the year.

 Even for businesses that have high annual sales, coming up with a significant amount each year is challenging.